Kooking with Ken

 12 troy ounces = 1 troy pound

 (Completely irrelevant but, an once of gold is heavier than an ounce of feathers, but a pound of feathers is heavier than a pound of gold.
-This is because a Troy ounce of gold is 1.097 ordinary ounce of feathers, while a Troy pound of gold is 12 Troy ounces, a little over 12 ordinary ounces, or a bit over 3/4 pounds of feathers.
+This is because a Troy ounce of gold is 1.097 ordinary ounces (such as of feathers), while a Troy pound of gold is 12 Troy ounces, a little over 12 ordinary ounces, or a bit over 3/4 pounds of feathers.
 So a pound of feathers is heavier than a pound of gold.)

 t = teaspoon T = tablespoon